 |Trainer qualification||Higher education, adult education experience.|

 Anu Vaagen- graduated from the Faculty of Philosophy at the University of Tartu.
 Adult educator on Level 7.
-Member of the board and a trainer in OÜ Yebisu Eesti.
+She is a member of the board and a trainer in OÜ Yebisu Eesti.
 Has worked in vocational education for a long time and has been involved in curriculum creation and teaching methodology development.
 Participates in international study development projects and co-operates in this field with both educational institutions and companies.

-Raili Laas - graduated from Vocational Pedagogy at the University of Tartu and studying business management in EBS's master's program.
-Member of the board, trainer, and a coach in OÜ Yebisu Eesti.
+Raili Laas - graduated from Vocational Pedagogy at the University of Tartu and business management in Estonian Business School master's program.
+She is a member of the board, trainer, and coach in OÜ Yebisu Eesti.
 Has worked in vocational education for a long time and has been involved in curriculum creation and teaching methodology development.
 Participates in international study development projects and co-operates in this field with both educational institutions and companies